 Commercial Debt Financing Types

 Commercial loans are the most important sources of senior debt for project financing and may involve a single lender, several lenders or a loan syndicate.
-These types of capital may be in the form of construction loans, long term loans, or working capital loans.
-The following details should be covered in the loan agreement:

 - The amount which may be borrowed;

 - Commitment fees for overdraft or term loans that are not fully used;

 - Term of the loan and repayment schedule;